Birdheezy/METARMap/CHANGELIST.md

 This is my version 1.0 based on prueker's METARMap project https://github.com/prueker/METARMap

+The code still needs a bit of clean up as I work on other enhancements.
+Please stick with me!

 All changes I've made have built on his core code.
 While much has changed, the core of the weather fetching code is unchanged.
 I've changed "wx_string" to "precip" as I found that to be a more accurate description.